RafaelPalomar/SlicerGraphCutSegment/GraphCutInteractiveSegmenter/Logic/TumorSegm/README.txt

 #                                                                 #
 ###################################################################

-This project can be used for research purposes only.
+This project use Graph Cut (Yuri Boykov) and Star Shape (Olga Veksler) algorithm.

-This project use Graph Cut(Yuri Boykov) and Star Shape(Olga Veksler) algorithm.
+Authors confirmed the code is allowed to be used for any purposes (Olga Veksler <oveksler@uwaterloo.ca> June 20, 2019).

 Please contact the contributors above if there is any question.